anapt/Be-an-Engineer-with-a-Gadgeteer/README.md

 Created during the BEST Autumn Course "Be an Engineer with a Gadgeteer" at Kaunas University of Technology.

-<> with <3 by Ruxandra Osman and Anastasia Pachni Tsitiridou.
+<> with :heart: by Ruxandra Osman and Anastasia Pachni Tsitiridou.